-The offices of Student Affairs, Admissions, Academic and Library Computing, Information Security and the Helpdesk are responsible for the consistent application of Identity Verification.
-In addition to the workflow outlined on the attached diagram, representatives from the offices meet on a regular basis to review and look for improvement the processes as both policy and technology changes.
+The offices of Student Affairs, Admissions, Educational Computing, Information Security and the Information Services Helpdesk are responsible for the consistent application of Identity Verification.
+Representatives from the offices meet on a regular basis, as needed, to review and look for improvement the processes as both policy and technology changes.